bigbio/quantms/docs/introduction.rst

         based on the results from peptide search engines, aligning the extracted peak groups, and performing rigorous statistical
         testing of those peak group to classify them correctly.

         - with a library of transitions [currently unsupported?
 TODO]

-- protein inference and quantification
+- Protein inference and quantification
     This is done to map ambiguous peptides to the mostly likely proteins of origin and to create protein groups based on the ambiguity level between them.
     Heuristics based on inference scores and groupings can then help in deciding which peptides to use for quantification of which protein.
 Aggregation of quantities to the protein level can be performed by several different rules (e.g., top-3) or left to the downstream statistical tools.

-- downstream data analysis
+- Downstream (statistical) data analysis
     Downstream data analysis tools like MSstats and Triqler can perform more elaborate normarlization, imputation, aggregation
     and statistical significance testing based on the raw intensities, protein associations and scores from the upstream pipeline.

-- quality control
+- Quality control
     Our chosen and developed quality control tools gather required information from the resulting mzTab file and optionally intermediate results to provide statistics and summary plots of